couplingcafe/homepage/src/challenge/index.md

 ### Beginner

-Go through one line together until you can understand and sing it
+Listen or speak directions such as go, stop, forward, backwards, left, right.

 ### Intermediate

-Go through one verse together until you can understand and sing it
+Listen or speak directions in full phrases such as "Go forward.
+Turn left.
+Go forward.
+Turn right".
+Throw in other words such as above, below, under, on top.

 ### Advanced

-Go through the chorus together until you can understand and sing it
+Listen or speak the entire directions all at once.
+If you are the hider, you must visualize the whole path and provide the instructions up front.
+If you are the hider, then you must listen and memorize the instructions up front!

+Depending on how advanced you are, get creative with the directions (e.g., "in the room where I brush my teeth").

 <h2>
   <i class="fal fa-book"></i>
   Homework
 </h2>

-Create flashcards for at least three words that you learned.
-Make a note of the song that you learned it from!
+If you are a beginner or intermediate, create flashcards for at least three words that you learned.
+If you are advanced, just focus on practicing speaking and listening!